 Graduation requirements are determined according to the college catalog in effect at the time of first enrollment in any college within the Contra Costa Community College District.
 Students may follow the catalog requirements that were in effect for the academic year when they began their attendance at Contra Costa College or follow the catalog requirements in effect during any new catalog year that follows their initial enrollment, provided that continuous enrollment has been maintained.
 Continuous enrollment is defined as enrollment in at least one course at Contra Costa College, Diablo Valley College or Los Medanos College in an academic year (fall, spring, summer).
-The student must receive a grade or notation on their transcript of "A," "B," "C," "D," "F," "P," "NP," "I" "MW," "EW" or "W" for the course.
+The student must receive a grade or notation on their transcript of A, B, C, D, F, P, NP, I, MW, EW, or W for the course.
 This continuous enrollment policy applies to students who are new, returning or continuing.
-If a student breaks continuous enrollment, s/he will be granted catalog rights to the catalog in effect when s/he re-enrolls or applies for the degree or certificate.
+If students break continuous enrollment, they will be granted catalog rights to the catalog in effect when they enroll or apply for the degree or certificate.